 Proof held in human hair

-“The analysis proved the occurrence of mercury in human hair with higher concentration of the element in the samples from the regions of higher mercury content in the environment,” chairman of Arnika Jindrich Petrlik confirms.
+“The analysis proved the occurrence of mercury in human hair with higher concentration of the element in the samples from the regions of higher mercury content in the environment,” chairman of Arnika, Jindrich Petrlik, confirms.

 “Mercury in human hair samples originating from Tha Tum and Map Ta Phut are generally high.
-A rate of 65 % in Map Ta Put hair samples and 79 % of Tha Tum hair samples contained mercury content above US EPA standard for safe mercury level in hair,” says another study by IPEN and EARTH, whose results are officially published today.
+A rate of 65 % in Map Ta Put hair samples and 79 % of Tha Tum hair samples contained mercury content above US EPA standard for safe mercury level in hair,” says another study by IPEN and EARTH, whose results were officially published today.

 Broadening public awareness